-Small corner stores that included butchers, bakers and green grocers were the backbone of food retailing until mid-1800s.
+Small corner stores that included butchers, bakers and greengrocers were the backbone of food retailing until the mid-1800s.
 The owners knew their customers and the assortment was exactly limited to what the store clientele wanted.
-The early twentieth century saw the rise of chain store retailing with the arrival of The Great Atlantic & Pacific Tea Company (founded 1859).
-This era saw introduction of customer self-service, modern aisles, expanded assortment and efficiency in supply chain.
+The early twentieth century saw the rise of chain store retailing with the arrival of The Great Atlantic & Pacific Tea Company (founded in 1859).
+This era saw the introduction of customer self-service, modern aisles, expanded assortment and efficiency in the supply chain.

 The new concept of ‘Supermarkets’ started to spread around the world.
-Co-operative Food and Premier Supermarkets were one of the first fully self-service supermarkets to open in UK during mid-twentieth century.
-Walmart in US and Carrefour in Europe were the first to develop the concept of hypermarkets.
-In the 70’s and 80’s, discounters such as Lidl and Aldi entered the market by offering lower prices with own branded products (aka Private Label).
+Co-operative Food and Premier Supermarkets were one of the first fully self-service supermarkets to open in the UK during the mid-twentieth century.
+Walmart in the US and Carrefour in Europe were the first to develop the concept of hypermarkets.
+In the ’70s and ’80s, discounters such as Lidl and Aldi entered the market by offering lower prices with their own branded products (aka Private Label).

-With the advent of the Internet in the 90’s and the digital revolution of 2000’s, the power of retailing started to shift back to the consumer.
-In 2017, Amazon acquired Whole Foods in US while in China, Alibaba invested in Sun Art Retail with ‘New Retail’ experience.
+With the advent of the Internet in the 90s and the digital revolution of the 2000s, the power of retailing started to shift back to the consumer.
+In 2017, Amazon acquired Whole Foods in the US while in China, Alibaba invested in Sun Art Retail with ‘New Retail’ experience.
 We are now witnessing digitisation of the entire food value chain from farm to fork.

 Fast-forward to 2025: what does the future of food retailing look like?
 Let’s analyse and predict the mega disruptions in this sector:

-The role of store will shift from a point of purchase to become a full service food destination.
+The role of the store will shift from a point of purchase to becoming a full-service vice food destination.
 Think re-allocation of space by shopping mission, in-store dining, cashier-less payment, connected shelves to prevent stock-outs, personalised offers and pricing.
 Store associates will be armed with advanced analytics via mobile apps to offer assisted selling, personalised service and manage back office operations.
 Finally, we can expect to see robots in our local grocery stores to greet and guide us.

-According to Forrester, global online grocery market will grow at a CAGR of 17.3% to reach $334 billion by 2022, capturing 5.2% of total sales.
-Most of this spending will come from China, Japan, US, UK, and France.
+According to Forrester, the global online grocery market will grow at a CAGR of 17.3% to reach $334 billion by 2022, capturing 5.2% of total sales.
+Most of this spending will come from China, Japan, the US, the UK, and France.
 OC&C estimates that £3.5B will be spent through voice commerce by 2022 in the UK.
-As more consumers shop for groceries from home, grocers will respond by investing in last mile logistics including automated micro-warehouses with targeted assortment and uber-style fast delivery.
+As more consumers shop for groceries from home, grocers will respond by investing in last-mile logistics including automated micro-warehouses with targeted assortment and uber-style fast delivery.

 If we trace the history of processed, high carb and sugar-rich foods, we see a clear correlation with the growth of obesity and other chronic diseases.
 Grocers will integrate consumer healthcare data with food purchasing data to deliver personalised nutrition and food choices to consumers.
 In the US, Walmart is opening in-store health clinics and CVS is piloting a new concept store with more health care, less retail.
 A trend that is set to enter the UK very soon.